Management of LCL/FAK containers during the 2021-22 Brown marmorated stink bug (BMSB) risk season

 Master Consolidators must first be registered with the department and have received an individual MC ID to be able lodge a declaration.

-Where goods are shipped as a LCL consignment in a FAK container and are identified as requiring BMSB intervention at the container level, if an MC declaration has not been lodged, those containers will be held at the wharf until the Master Consolidator provides a declaration about the BMSB risk status of the container.
+Where goods are shipped as an LCL/FAK container and are identified as requiring BMSB intervention at the container level, if an MC declaration has not been lodged, those containers will be held at the wharf until the Master Consolidator provides a declaration about the BMSB risk status of the container.
 A hold message preventing the movement and deconsolidation of the container will advise the cargo reporter to contact the relevant Master Consolidator to submit a MC Declaration for the LCL/FAK container.

 If there is no contact or declaration made by the relevant Master Consolidator for the container after 35 business days, the container will be directed for export.